cswinter/codecraft-tutorial/README.md

 This is a tutorial which describes how to implement an AI for the programming game CodeCraft.
 You "play" CodeCraft by writing a program in Scala or Java and I am going to assume that you are already familiar with one of these languages.
-If you encounter a bug, or have a question, or want to give feedback you go on [Gitter](https://gitter.im/cswinter/CodeCraftGame) or send me an email at codecraftgame@gmail.com.
+If you encounter a bug, have a question, or want to give feedback you can go on [Gitter](https://gitter.im/cswinter/CodeCraftGame) or send me an email at codecraftgame@gmail.com.

 ## Basics

 To get things set up, you need to create a new project and add the [CodeCraft library](http://search.maven.org/#artifactdetails%7Corg.codecraftgame%7Ccodecraft_2.11%7C0.3.0.0%7C) as a dependency (in sbt: `libraryDependencies += "org.codecraftgame" % "codecraft_2.11" % "0.3.0.0"`).
 Alternatively, you can also download CodeCraft as a [fat jar](https://www.dropbox.com/s/bpel1bix3wofvd7/codecraft-0.3.0.0.jar?dl=0).
-This repo already contains bare bones templates for Scala and Java in the folders scala-template and java-template.
+An implementation of the setup described in this section can be found in the folders scala-template and java-template.
-To run the Scala code from the command line, just type `sbt run`.
-Running the Java code can be done with `javac *.java -cp codecraft-0.3.0.0.jar && java -cp '.:codecraft-0.3.0.0.jar' Main` on Linux and `javac *.java -cp codecraft-0.3.0.0.jar && java -cp '.;codecraft-0.3.0.0.jar' Main` on Windows.

-The main entry point into the game is the TheGameMaster object.
+The main entry point into the game is the `TheGameMaster` object.
-You can start the first level by calling TheGameMaster.runLevel1 as such:
+You can start the first level by calling `TheGameMaster.runLevel1` as such:

 ```scala
 import cwinter.codecraft.core.api._